WakiMak/trentent.github.io-forked/_posts/2015-03-24-appv5-sequencing-folioview-icdcci-with-appv5-issues-with-vfs-not-redirecting.md

 </div>

 <div>
-  This error seems to appear because VFS either isn't fully loaded by the time Views.exe is loaded so the program/dlls actually traverse down a non-virtual path, or they somehow break the AppV bubble and don't find whatever it is they are looking for. Â To correct this issue, you need to create a symbolic link to the VFS'd program directory from where the actual directory is supposed to reside. Â For instance, I sequenced FolioView to:
+  This error seems to appear because VFS either isn't fully loaded by the time Views.exe is loaded so the program/dlls actually traverse down a non-virtual path, or they somehow break the AppV bubble and don't find whatever it is they are looking for.
+To correct this issue, you need to create a symbolic link to the VFS'd program directory from where the actual directory is supposed to reside.
+For instance, I sequenced FolioView to:
 </div>

 <div>